 Use a variety of media

-As the web grows and supports more and more types of media you will have to learn some new skills in order to offer what people want.
-These days text is not enough to influence people…you now need to know how to use video, audio and photos.
+As the web grows and supports more and more types of media, you will have to learn some new skills in order to offer people what they want.
+These days, text is not enough to influence people.
+You now need to know how to use video, audio and photos.

-- Video – Some people make video the center of their influence platform (Khan Academy has become famous though his use of video) while most everyone else uses it to complement their other work (SEOmoz does this with their Whiteboard Fridays).
+- Video – Some people make video the center of their influence platform (Khan Academy has become famous through its use of video), while most other people use it to complement their other work (SEOmoz does this with its Whiteboard Fridays).
 Either approach adds to the power of your influence.
-And by the way, you have to create a transcript of your videos for search engines and the readers who like to skim text.
-There are great services out there that can make that happen quickly.
+By the way, you have to create a transcript of your videos for search engines and the readers who like to skim text.
+There are great services that can make that happen quickly.

-- Audio – Audio works great for those people who are natural born speakers.
-They are very comfortable speaking…can do it on the fly…and thus naturally create some of the best podcasts out there.
+- Audio – Audio works great for those people who are natural-born speakers.
+They are very comfortable speaking, can do it on the fly, and thus naturally create some of the best podcasts out there.
 Check out the Manager Tools podcast to see what I mean.
-But if you are not that comfortable speaking, you still may want to consider using audio to enhance your content.
-For example, you could create a monthly podcast where you interview an industry leader or drill down on a certain subject.
+If you are not that comfortable speaking, however, you still may want to consider using audio to enhance your content.
+For example, you could create a monthly podcast, where you interview an industry leader or explore a certain subject in-depth.

-You will only gain an audience as long as you provide original content.
-But since there is so much competition online it truly is harder than ever to be original.
+You will only gain an audience if you provide original content.
+Since there is so much competition online, it truly is harder than ever to be original.

 There is so much great content being produced.
 How do you compete?

-One way is to ride the wave of a trending topic.
-If you are the first to share content on hot news…then you’ll gain some attention, followers and traction.
+One way to compete is to ride the wave of a trending topic.
+If you are the first to share content on hot news, then you’ll gain some attention, followers and traction.

 You can use Google Trends to follow what’s hot:

-Based upon those results you could write an article titled “What the Zombie Apocalypse Can Teach You about Personal Persuasion.”
+Based upon those results, you could write an article titled “What Zombie Apocalypse Can Teach You about Personal Persuasion.”
 In fact, you could write an article using all of those topics.